One unit of credit equals four semester hours.

 GEO 102 Earth System Science

-Scientific study of the connection between working systems of the Earth, their characteristics, patterns, and shaping processes.
-Topics include rocks and minerals, theory of plate tectonics, and landforms created by rivers, glaciers, wind, and ocean processes.
+Scientific study of the connection between working systems of the Earth, their characteristics, patterns and shaping processes.
+Topics include rocks and minerals, theory of plate tectonics, and landform created by rivers, glacier, wind and ocean processes.
 Tools used include topographic maps, aerial photographs and spatial analysis software.
-Course includes a brief analysis of landform regions of the United States in a regional approach.
+Course includes a brief analysis of landform regions of the United States in regional approach.
 Includes laboratory with required materials fee.
 Also offered in hybrid format.

 GEO 105 Introduction to Atmospheric Science

 Study of the major characteristics, patterns and processes of dynamic change that distinguish the Earth’s weather and climate and its related influence on the biosphere.
 Topics include: solar and earth radiation, air temperature, air pressure and winds, precipitation, air masses and fronts, circulation patterns, severe weather occurrences, storms and climate.
 The impact of human technology on weather and climate and biosphere is discussed as a major social and ethical issue.
 Includes laboratory with required materials fee.
 Also offered in online format.